stashed/stash/docs/guides/restore.md

 persistentvolumeclaim/stash-recovered created
 ```

-Below the YAML for `PersistentVolumeClaim` we have created above,
+Here is the definition of the `PersistentVolumeClaim` we have created above,

 ```yaml
 apiVersion: v1